mathisve/o11y-bench/README.md

 kubectl apply -f jaeger-es.yaml
 ```

 After Jaeger created all the pods, set the replicas to 0 for the `jaeger-operator`.
+Otherwise it will overwrite the following changes.

-Manually these args to the `jaeger-collector` pod in the `simple-prod-collector` deployment:
+Manually add these args to the `jaeger-collector` pod in the `simple-prod-collector` deployment:
 ```
 - '--collector.num-workers=1000'
 - '--collector.queue-size=100000'